- Nik Adams - City of London Police (CoLP)

 He is a Director in the forensic practice at Deloitte.
 He joined them after working as part of the executive team at CIFAS, UK Leaders in Fraud Prevention and a distinguished 30-year career in law enforcement, reaching the senior executive position of Assistant Chief Constable, Head of Serious, Organised and Economic Crime for Kent and Essex Police.
 As one of the UK's most senior detectives, he was the National Policing lead for Financial Investigation and Proceeds of Crime, leading a campaign across policing to maximise the use of financial intelligence

-Brendan has been involved in insurance claims investigation for more than 20 years, with both Insurers and Adjusting practices.
+Brendan has been involved in insurance claims investigation for more than 25 years, with both Insurers and Adjusting practices.
 He is a member of the Anti-Fraud Special Interest Group council with the Chartered Institute of Loss Adjusters, and frequently involved in their activities, from industry conferences, to one off events.
+He holds Accredited Counter Fraud Specialist status and in his personal time, also studies Forensic Psychology, Behavioural Evidence Analysis and Criminal Profiling.

 Neil Green